-Do you want your site to be customised down to the last detail?
-I have a quick and easy tutorial to help you customise the mouse cursor on your site.
-This way, when your visitors hover over a link, the cursor is fully customised:
+Would you like your site to be personalized in every detail?
+I propose you a easy and fast tutorial who helps you to customize the mouse cursor on your site.
+Thus, when your visitors fly over a link, the cursor is fully customized:

-You can use emojis or even use your logo for a neat branding!
-Plus, it's so easy, even without any knowledge you'll achieve an immediate result in less than 5 minutes...
+You can use emojis or even use your logo for a well-linked branding!
+Besides, it's so easy, even without any knowledge you will achieve an immediate result in less than 5 minutes...

-Did you know?
-You can test Divi for free by visiting on this page and clicking on "TRY IT FOR FREE
+Did you know that?
+You can test Divi for free by visiting on this page and by clicking on "TRY IT FOR FREE"

 1 - Why customise the mouse cursor?

-I think the coolest part of creating a website is customising the design.
-With a little imagination and some knowledge, you can do anything...
-It's also the goal of Divi Tips to give you all the keys to achieve this.
-However, there was one topic that hasn't been covered here yet: custom mouse cursors.
+I believe that in creating a site, the nicest part is customization of design.
+With a little imagination and some knowledge, we can do everything...
+It is also the purpose of Divi Tips to give you all the keys to achieve this.
+There was, however, one issue that had not yet been addressed here: custom mouse cursors.

-The good news is that the following tutorial is suitable for all sites: WordPress with or without Divi, and even non-WordPress sites!
+The good news is that the following tutorial adapts to all sites: WordPress with or without Divi, and even non-WordPress sites!

 - to create astonishment